Joan Blondell: Career

+Early work and Broadway

 Around 1927, she returned to New York, worked as a fashion model, a circus hand, a clerk in a store, joined a stock company to become an actress, and performed on Broadway.
 In 1930, she starred with James Cagney in Penny Arcade on Broadway.
 Penny Arcade lasted only three weeks, but Al Jolson saw it and bought the rights to the play for $20,000.
 He then sold the rights to Warner Bros., with the proviso that Blondell and Cagney be cast in the film version, named Sinners' Holiday (1930).
 Placed under contract by Warner Bros., she moved to Hollywood, where studio boss Jack L. Warner wanted her to change her name to "Inez Holmes", but Blondell refused.
 She began to appear in short subjects and was named as one of the WAMPAS Baby Stars in 1931.

+1930s film success

 Blondell was paired several more times with James Cagney in films, including The Public Enemy (1931) and Footlight Parade (1933), and was one-half of a gold-digging duo with Glenda Farrell in nine films.
 During the Great Depression, Blondell was one of the highest-paid individuals in the United States.
 Her stirring rendition of "Remember My Forgotten Man" in the Busby Berkeley production of Gold Diggers of 1933, in which she co-starred with Dick Powell and Ruby Keeler, became an anthem for the frustrations of unemployed people and the government's failed economic policies.
 In 1937, she starred opposite Errol Flynn in The Perfect Specimen.
 By the end of the decade, she had made nearly 50 films.
 She left Warner Bros. in 1939.

+Mid-career and stage return

 In 1943, Blondell returned to Broadway as the star of Mike Todd's short-lived production of The Naked Genius, a comedy written by Gypsy Rose Lee.
 She was well received in her later films, despite being relegated to character and supporting roles after 1945, when she was billed below the title for the first time in 14 years in Adventure, which starred Clark Gable and Greer Garson.
 She was also featured prominently in A Tree Grows in Brooklyn (1945) and Nightmare Alley (1947).
-In 1948, she left the screen for three years and concentrated on theater, performing in summer stock and touring with Cole Porter's musical, Something for the Boys.
-She later reprised her role of Aunt Sissy in the musical version of A Tree Grows in Brooklyn for the national tour and played the nagging mother, Mae Peterson, in the national tour of Bye Bye Birdie.
+In 1948, she left the screen for three years and concentrated on theater, performing in summer stock and touring with Cole Porter's musical Something for the Boys.
+She later reprised her role of Aunt Sissy in the musical version of A Tree Grows in Brooklyn for the national tour and played the nagging mother Mae Peterson in the national tour of Bye Bye Birdie.